Achraf-Louiza/Anime-characters-generation-GANs/README.md

 **ProgressiveGAN (2017)**: ProgressiveGAN is an architecture that starts with a low-resolution generator and discriminator and gradually adds layers to increase the image resolution.
 This approach allows for the generation of high-resolution images with fewer training iterations and has been shown to produce state-of-the-art results on several image generation tasks.
 **StyleGAN (2018)**: StyleGAN uses a style-based generator architecture that allows for fine-grained control over the generated images' style and attributes.
 **BigGAN (2018)**: BigGAN is a large-scale GAN architecture that can generate high-resolution images with improved quality and diversity.
-**GPT-2 (2019)**: Although not strictly a GAN architecture, the Generative Pre-trained Transformer 2 (GPT-2) is a state-of-the-art language generation model that uses a similar architecture to GANs.

 This reporisoty aims to create reproducible code for DCGAN and WGAN-GP applied on anime character generation.
 In future projects, I will be implementing and using ProgressiveGAN and StyleGAN so **STAY TUNED**!